v8/v8.dev/src/blog/system-analyzer.md

 ![The Map panel communicates the file position information to highlight file positions on the Source panel.](/_img/system-analyzer/case1_4.png)

-We click on the file position section of the Map panel to see where this `isNegative` property is added in the source code.
+We click on the file position section of the Map panel to see where this `isNegative` property is added in the source code and can use this insight to address the performance regression.

 So now the question being *how can we address the performance regression by using the insight we generated from the tool*?

 The minimal solution would be to always initialise the `isNegative` property.
-As a common advice we say that all instance properties should be initialised in the constructor.
+In general, it is sound advice that all instance properties should be initialised in the constructor.

 Now, the updated `Point` class looks like this: